This project is now closed

 A healthier lake is in reach and every household in Tuggeranong can play a part.

-What we are looking at
+What we looked at

 Research shows that the most effective way to reduce nutrients in the lake is to prevent nutrient pollution at its source.
 This means that the ACT Government must shift their focus from building wetlands and other assets that treat stormwaters once they have become polluted, to include more options to stop pollution at its source.